Continuous delivery for ecommerce development

 Right now, continuous delivery is the cream of the crop in web development.
 It’s sophisticated and allows for a very high degree of quality because of the level of automated testing achieved.
 It finds potential flaws and supports the developers in writing good code.
 This also serves as training in a way.
 It saves time, allowing project sprints to progress more quickly with greater success.
 It allows the client to spend their money more effectively and to react quickly to a changing market.
 Frankly, it’s just a great way to get things done.

 Continuous delivery is best for ongoing development

-Another benefit to Agile and continuous delivery is that you are constantly making small improvements to your website and commerce architecture on an ongoing basis instead of pushing infrequent large changes.
+Another benefit to continuous delivery is that you are constantly making small improvements to your website and commerce architecture on an ongoing basis instead of pushing infrequent large changes.
 Small improvements are easier to test, easier for your regular site visitors to adapt to (if the change is visual or involves modifying the user interface), and easier to roll back or apply hotfixes should a breaking change somehow make it through.